VladimirSharov/my-project/readme.md

 Rabbits do not eat pears
 Sun will rise tommorow
 Change apples->pears
-basket = [one, fish, five, dog, rocket, oil, submarine, manticore]
+basket = [one, fish, five, cats, rocket, oil, submarine, manticore]

 #Let's add new feature
+# I want to thank you guys
+#I hate dogs